PranavB6/Bubbles_2.0/README.md

 ![Screenshot](/images/Screenshot.PNG?raw=true "Screenshot")

 I DO NOT own the images of the Background, Crosshair or Cannon.
-If you are the owner of these images, and do not want me to use these, please let me know and I will take them down.
+If you are the owner of any of these images, and do not want me to use them, please let me know and I will take them down.